nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

-The reader is strongly encouraged to learn more about Git and GitHub from any of the many other wonderful guides out there after having successfully navigated this guide.  **This guide is intended to teach you the bare minimum to get started!**
+The reader is strongly encouraged to learn more about Git and GitHub from any of the many other wonderful guides out there after having successfully navigated this guide.  **This guide is intended to teach only the bare minimum to get started!**

 Note that this guide assumes that: